 Research the Speaker

 You know where your kids are better than almost anyone.
 In 2019, we are able to look at websites and listen to communicators.
 Find someone who clearly presents the gospel of Jesus.
 It does not matter if the speaker is clever, witty, funny, trendy, or creative.
 What matters is that your workers are encouraged by the gospel, your believing students are challenged by the gospel, and the lost students with you hear the gospel.
-Your time at camp needs to be saturated with the good news of Jesus crucified and resurrected.
+Your time at summer camp needs to be saturated with the good news of Jesus crucified and resurrected.

 Evaluate the Camp Style